 All students enrolled at least 3/4 time (nine credit hours per semester or 4.5 credit hours per term) and all F-1 and J-1 visa students who don't submit proof of other coverage before the deadline each year will be enrolled automatically for individual coverage and assessed the appropriate premium (single or married rate) for the Student Health Plan.
 Students who are actively working toward a degree and have at least 0.5 on-campus credits are eligible to enroll in the Student Health Plan.
 Students registered for between 0.5 and nine semester or 4.5 term on-campus credits will not be automatically enrolled in the Student Health Plan, but they can contact the Student Health Plan Office via YMessage or in person to enroll.
-Graduate students who have a least two credits during fall semester and were enrolled in the Student Health Plan for summer term will be automatically enrolled for fall semester in the same plan they had during summer term.
+Graduate students who have a least two credits during fall semester and were enrolled in the Student Health Plan for the previous summer term will automatically be enrolled for fall semester in the same plan they had during summer term.

 Spouses and dependents won't be enrolled automatically the first semester or term you're on the plan.
-If you want coverage for your spouse and dependents, you must enroll them in the plan during open enrollment.
+If you want coverage for your spouse and dependents, you must enroll them in the plan during open enrollment of the first semester or term you are attending.